Structures Design - Transportation Innovation

 See the following references for the application of FRP bars and strands for concrete reinforcement:

 The potential use of FRP reinforcing bars or strands for a given application will be evaluated on a project by project basis.
-Until the appropriate Developmental Design Standards, Developmental Specifications and Structures Manual Volume 4 have been released, extensive coordination with the Structures Design Office will be required in order to develop acceptable final designs.
+Extensive coordination with the Structures Design Office will be required in order to develop acceptable final designs.
 See Structures Manual, Volume 4, Fiber Reinforced Polymer Guidelines for more information.

 Specifications 400, 410, 415, 450, 932 and 933 are available on the Specifications webpage for the use of FRP reinforcing bars and strands.
 Additional Developmental Specifications for other concrete structural components will be written and made available on an as-needed basis.

 Square CFRP Prestressed Concrete Piles (Index 22600 Series) and CFRP Concrete Cylinder Piles (Index 22654 and Index 22660) and associated Instructions for Design Standards are available on the Design Standards webpage.

 Developmental Design Standards D6011c (Gravity Wall - Option C), D21310 (FRP Reinforcing Bar Bending Details) and D22440 (Precast Concrete CFRP/GFRP Sheet Pile Wall) and the associated Instructions for Developmental Design Standards are available on the Developmental Design Standards webpage.

 Development of additional Developmental Design Standards for Approach Slabs, Traffic Railings and Concrete Box Culverts is planned for the future.

 FRP producers seeking to be included on the FRP Production Facility Listing may find guidance for material acceptance on the State Materials Office Fiber Reinforced Polymer Composites webpage.